beitezhu/myportfolio/_posts/2023-12-10-data-miningl.markdown

 <br/>
 ##### Summary:
-I have learned about various machine learning models, including Random Forest, Logistic Regression, and Decision Tree.
-Normally, during the training process, I usually split the data into a training set and a validation set.
-I then use the training set to test the accuracy of each model.
-After comparing the different models, I can identify the most suitable one.
-Finally, I use that model for prediction.

 In this project, my team members and I aim to utilize data to train a machine learning model to predict different stages of lung cancer.
 This involves an in-depth analysis of risk factors and symptoms associated with lung cancer, using a dataset of 26 discrete variables.
 These variables describe risk factors and symptoms and their impact on lung cancer, ranging in severity from highest (7) to lowest (1)

 The dataset encompasses a broad spectrum of attributes, including demographic information, health-related variables, lifestyle choices, and potential symptoms.
 These attributes are primarily classified into two categories: “Lung Cancer Risk Factors” and “Lung Cancer Symptoms.”